davbrauer/galaxy-workflow-generator/README.md

 ## Requirements

 The only requirement is [Docker](https://www.docker.com/), which can be installed in different ways depending on your system:
-- Unix users should follow the [Docker installation for Linux](https://docs.docker.com/installation).
+- Unix users should follow the [Docker installation for Linux](https://docs.docker.com/installation)
 - MacOS 10.12+ users should follow the [Docker installation for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac)
-- Windows 10+ users, should follow the [Docker installation for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows).
+- Windows 10+ users, should follow the [Docker installation for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)
 - Non-unix users whose operative system version is older than the aforementioned one, can rely on [Kitematic](https://kitematic.com/)

 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

 ## Launch

-The Galaxy Docker container can be launched in different ways:
+The Galaxy Docker container can be launched in different ways.

+### Without Kitematic

-- Users not relying on Kitematic can open a terminal, or a Windows PowerShell if on Windows, and type:
+Users not relying on Kitematic can open a terminal, or a Windows PowerShell if on Windows, and type:

 ```
 $ docker run -d -p 8080:80 quay.io/destair/galaxy-modular-workflow-generator:latest